vpulab/Urban-Elements-ReID---baseline/README.md

 # Urban-Elements-ReID---baseline
+In this repository, you can find instructions on how to download, configure, and run the baseline for the [Urban Elements ReID competition](https://www.kaggle.com/competitions/urbam-reid-challenge/overview)

 ## Download code and set up enviroment
 To download the main code and set up the enviroment please follow the instructions in [Part Aware Transformer](https://github.com/liyuke65535/Part-Aware-Transformer).